-Upon graduation, students automatically become members of the University of London Alumni Network, a diverse community of over 100,000 alumni in more than 180 countries.
+Upon finishing a course of study, graduates automatically become members of the University of London Alumni Network, a diverse community of over 100,000 alumni in more than 180 countries.
 The Alumni Community can provide individuals with lifelong links to the University of London and each other.
-Benefits include social and networking events, access to local groups, a biannual magazine, social networking groups, and the opportunity to become an Alumni Ambassador for the University of London.
+Benefits include social and networking events, access to local groups, a bi-annual magazine, social networking groups, and the opportunity to become an Alumni Ambassador for the University of London.